cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 1. Create and build a Spring Boot application that uses JDBC
 1. Access the database using Spring's `JdbcTemplate`
-1. Use a `DataSource` bean as an alternative way of locating the dataSource reference.
+1. Use a `DataSource` bean as an alternative way of locating a dataSource reference.
 1. Understand how to make JDBC updates transactional in CICS
 1. Test the sample in CICS

-The application is a web application where all requests can be made from a browser.
+The application is a web application and all requests can be made from a browser.
 The application uses the Spring Boot web interface to process GET REST requests.
 In a real world implementation, other types of REST interfaces, such as POST, would be more appropriate.
 GET requests are used here for simplicity.

 The application source and build scripts are available in the [cicsdev/cics-java-liberty-springboot-jdbc](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/) repository.